bigxixi/Font-Packer/README.md

 # Font-Packer
 A Sketch plugin to collect font files you used in your sketch file.
+Work on Sketch 3.9.1 and up(not test in lower versions).

 ##How to install: